 - It is very deep in the upper reaches of Godavari and Krishna and the North-Western part of the Deccan Plateau.

 - In a wet position, it swells and becomes sticky, and in the dry position, it shrinks which is why wide cracks are found in this type of soil.
-The wide cracks result in self ploughing of soil.
+The wide cracks result in the self-plowing of soil.

 - This type of soil can retain moisture for a very long time due to slow absorption and less loss of moisture.

-- The black soil is rich in lime, Potash, iron, magnesia, and alumina, but the soil has lack Phosphorous, Nitrogen, and Organic matter.
+- The black soil is rich in lime, Potash, iron, magnesia, and alumina, but the soil lacks phosphorus, Nitrogen, and Organic matter.

 - The Colour of the soil varies from deep black to grey.

 - It is also known as Regur and Black cotton soil.